Oxshadha/OptiWMS/SETUP_GUIDE.md

 ```

 This will start:
-- PostgreSQL database on port 5434
+- PostgreSQL database on port 5435 (changed from 5434 to avoid conflict with local PostgreSQL)
 - Backend API on port 8080
 - Frontend on port 3000